 - UND campus apartments (not likely to be available to SIL summer-only students, but you can ask)

-Even if you live outside the SIL residence halls, you may receive an outside-door key to access the office floor and other public areas in the residence halls if you wish (see next section).
+Even if you live outside the SIL residence halls, you may receive an outside-door key to access the office floor and other common areas in the residence halls if you wish (see next section).

 Because of the children who live in SIL housing, anyone with an outside-door key is required to attend a 1‑hour training session at the beginning of the summer, which focuses on proactive guidelines for interacting with children that all participants are expected to follow, and to sign a code of conduct.